Causal Inference and Data Fusion in Econometrics: Preliminaries: Structural Causal Models, Causal Graphs, and Interventions

-One key feature of DAGs is that they are falsifiable through testable implications over the observed distributions, including conditional independence relationships between variables in the model.\footnote{Historically, DAGs were first introduced in the context of the AI literature in the early 1980s as efficient encoders of conditional independence constraints, and as a basis that avoided the explicit enumeration of exponentially many of such constraints.
-This encoding lead to a huge literature on efficient algorithms for computing and updating probabilistic relationships in data-intensive applications \citep{Pearl1988}.} We define below such notion.
+One key property of DAGs is that they are falsifiable through testable implications over the observed distributions, including conditional independence relationships between variables in the model.\footnote{Historically, DAGs were first introduced to the AI literature in the early 1980s as efficient encoders of conditional independence constraints, and as a basis that avoided the explicit enumeration of exponentially many of such constraints.
+This encoding lead to a huge literature on efficient algorithms for computing and updating probabilistic relationships in data-intensive applications (\citealp{Pearl1988}).} We define below such notion.